 “Sisters, you are the shepherds of your children!
-Sisters, raise your children well, for the future of the Ummah lies in your hands!
+Raise your children well, for the future of the Ummah lies in your hands!
 Sisters, your role as mothers is the most important in the world!”

 Such is the mantra repeated over and over again, to audiences of women who have already had this message ingrained in them from youth.
 But where are the reminders to Muslim fathers?

-It’s become a common cultural standard that women are assumed to be almost solely responsible for the raising and educating of children, from infancy right up until adulthood.
-The role of fatherhood, on the other hand, seems to have been relegated to one of financial obligation, and little else.
+It’s become a common standard that women are assumed to be almost solely responsible for the raising and educating of children, from infancy right up until adulthood.
+The role of fatherhood seems to have been relegated to one of financial obligation, and little else.

-When we look to the time of Prophet Muhammad (peace and blessings be upon him), however, we see a very different model of fatherhood.
+When we look to the time of Prophet Muhammad (pbuj), however, we see a very different model of fatherhood.

 Prophet Muhammad, The Father

 Ali ibn Abi Talib was raised in the household of the prophet (PBUH) and the prophet was his father figure.
-When Ali accepted Islam at the age of 12, he didn’t do so out of indifference or merely because he ‘had’ to.
+When Ali accepted Islam at the age of 12, he didn’t do so merely because he ‘had’ to.

-He had been raised to be intellectually capable of pondering what faith meant, what the consequences of accepting that would be, and the seriousness of living according to Islam.
-Thus, when he accepted Islam, it was with a keenness of intelligence and awareness that was directly cultivated by the prophet (PBUH).
+He had been raised to be intellectually capable of pondering what faith meant.
+He knew what the consequences of accepting that would be, and the seriousness of living according to Islam.
+When he accepted Islam, it was with an intelligence and awareness that was directly cultivated by the Prophet (PBUH).

 Similarly, Zayd ibn Harithah who was also raised by The prophet (PBUH), in such a dedicated manner that when Zayd’s biological father and uncle came to take him back home, he refused to go with them.
 Zayd was approximately eight years old when he was captured by raiders and sold into slavery in Makkah.
-The nephew of Khadijah (may Allah be pleased with her) bought him and then gave Zayd as a gift to her.
+The nephew of Khadijah (ra) bought him and then gave Zayd as a gift to her.
 She, in turn, gave him to The prophet (PBUH) who freed him and raised him as his own son.

 When Zayd’s father and uncle came to claim him, Zayd informed them, “I have seen from this man (Muhammad) such amazing things that I could never prefer him over anyone else.”
 (Ibn Sa’ad, Ibn Athir, Ibn Hajar).

-Immediately after this, The prophet (PBUH) formally adopted Zayd who became known as ‘Zayd ibn Muhammad’ until the Qur’anic verse was revealed forbidding this type of adoption.
+Immediately after this, The prophet (PBUH) formally adopted Zayd.
+He became known as ‘Zayd ibn Muhammad’ until the Qur’anic verse was revealed forbidding this type of adoption.